 Lea's preschool puppet show, 1991

-A lot of our fun has come from children.
-We have run puppet show’s for pre-schooler’s, helped the Nutrition Foundation run breakfast events for children at Science Alive and the Antarctic Centre.
-Our link up with the chefs at Scott Base to check out their breakfast menu was pretty special!
+A lot of fun has come from children.
+Lea has run puppet show’s for pre-schooler’s, helped the Nutrition Foundation run breakfast events for children at Science Alive and the Antarctic Centre.
+Her link up with the chefs at Scott Base to check out their breakfast menu was pretty special!

 In the media